kubernetes/enhancements/keps/sig-network/4962-network-topology-standard/README.md

 We propose new node label type to capture network topology information:

 ### Network Topology Label
-Format: `network.topology.kubernetes.io/<nw-switch-type>: <switch-name>`, where
+Format: `network.topology.kubernetes.io/<hierarchy-layer-type>: <name>`, where
-- `<nw-switch-type>` defines the characteristics of a network switch.
+- `<hierarchy-layer-type>` defines the topology and characteristics of a network switch.
 The term `switch` may refer to a physical network device or a collection of closely connected devices with similar functionality.
-- `<switch-name>` is a unique identifier for the switch.
+- `<name>` is a unique identifier for the hierarchy layer type.

-We propose to use the following four network switch types:
+We propose to use the following four network hierarchy layer types:
 1. `accelerator`: Network interconnect for direct accelerator communication (e.g., Multi-node NVLink interconnect between NVIDIA GPUs)
 2. `block`: Rack-level switches connecting hosts in one or more racks as a block.
 3. `datacenter`: Spine-level switches connecting multiple blocks inside a datacenter.